 There are no public toilets at this site, however, the Caldecotte Arms has customer toilets during opening hours.

 The Caldecotte Arms Hotel is open for meals, snacks and hot and cold drinks.

 There are good all-weather paths around lake with some steep gradients at north end of lake.

 Make a day of it

-At its north end Caldecotte Lake is connected into the Ouzel Valley Park.
+Want to discover more things to do in Milton Keynes?
+At its north end, Caldecotte Lake is connected to the Ouzel Valley Park.